allenjminch/SortingAlgorithms/README.md

 # sortingAlgorithms
-Comparison of 22 sorting algorithms for arrays of integers in Java.
+Implementation of 22 different sorting algorithms for arrays of integers in Java for fun.